PeteGoo/petegoo.github.io/_posts/2023-02-22-incident-response-lines-of-communication-enquiry.md

 - Lines of Enquiry
 - Lines of Communication

-For me I put these in a wiki page that is easily at hand.
+I  decided to put these in a wiki page that is easily at hand.
 Our incident response bot links to these pages so folks can easily find them when they think "Lines of what again?".

 ### Lines of Enquiry